jinningwang/jinningwang/LTB Use/ADNES use.md

 ```
 conda install jupyter notebook
 ```
-Or you can install complete jupyter:
+Or you can install complete jupyter package:
 ```
-conda install jupyter notebook
+conda install jupyter
 ```

 3. Add kernel andes into env by: